varun2388/mlmodelrepo/README.md

 ```
 python model.py
 ```
 This will load the iris dataset, split it into training and testing sets, train a RandomForestClassifier, evaluate the model, and save the trained model to a file.
+The script will only train the model if the `model.joblib` file does not exist.

 ## Deploying the Model using Streamlit